Kathyuxu/BA820-final-project/README.md

 https://colab.research.google.com/drive/1LJMgdWjX9w6IMkgQjdjtGqrhbOR6OVTD#scrollTo=UlYdaxCCkjsA

 Merge data: this notebook is for merging datasets from all 8 cities and finally generalize the California dataset as the raw data.
-Part1: This notebook is for EDA, Data Preprocessing, Normalization, Hierarchical Clustering and K-Means Clustering with PCA and UMAP.
+<EDA:Preproccessing:PCA:UMAP:HierarchicalClustering:KMeansClustering>_team9: This notebook served as Part 1 of our project, mainly for EDA, Data Preprocessing, Normalization, Hierarchical Clustering and K-Means Clustering with PCA and UMAP.
-Part2: This notebook is designed for K-Prototype Clustering with UMAP to enhance computational efficiency.
+<UMAP:KPrototypeClustering>_team9.ipynb: This notebook served as Part 2 of our project, which is designed specifically for K-Prototype Clustering with UMAP to enhance computational efficiency.
 To maintain data consistency, the EDA, Data Preprocessing, and Normalization steps from Part 1 have been retained.

 # License
 This project uses the MIT license, people are free to work on the file and contribute.
 The file is not a finished product, and it would be interesting to see what insights others can identify.